DataDog/documentation/content/en/security/cloud_security_management/setup/_index.md

       text: "Cloud Security Management Agent Variables"
 ---

-To set up Cloud Security Management, you can choose between two main approaches: the streamlined [Agentless Scanning quick start](#quick-start) or the flexible [custom onboarding workflow](#advanced-onboarding).
+To set up Cloud Security Management, you can choose between two main approaches: the streamlined [Agentless Scanning quick start](#quick-start) or the flexible [custom onboarding workflow](#custom-onboarding).

 ## Quick start

-The [Agentless Scanning quick start][1] provides a streamlined setup workflow for Cloud Security Management, allowing you to start monitoring your AWS resources immediately.
+The [quick start workflow][1] provides a streamlined setup process for Cloud Security Management, enabling you to start monitoring your AWS resources immediately using [Agentless Scanning][4].

 Agentless Scanning supported features include: